 - Encryption Key - Configure an encryption key for the encrypted property set.

 Note that in our template labkey.xml file, the placeholder values for these settings are highlighted with "@@", i.e "@@jdbcPassword@@", to make them easier to find in the file.
-Replace the full placeholder with the correct password along with the bracketing "@@".
+Replace the full placeholder (including the bracketing "@@") with the correct password.
 The final result should resemble:

 <?xml version='1.0' encoding='utf-8'?>